 An understanding of the diatonic system will allow students to examine a chord sequence and to decide which scale it is based upon as well as to give them the knowledge to compose musically "correct" chord sequences of their own.

 Once an understanding of the diatonic system has been developed students are ideally placed to work on study of the (relatively few) common alterations to the diatonic chords which provide the chords that make up the bulk of popular music.

-A feature of the materials relating to the development of an understanding of the system is a series of "diatonic puzzles" (click the image to download a free sample worksheet) that contain all of the diatonic chords from a particular key (in the case of the free sheet the key is D)
+A feature of the printable music worksheets available from our site is that they aim to encourage the development of a "joined up" understanding of the diatonic system.
+The materials contain a series of "diatonic puzzles" (click the image above to download a free printable music worksheet) that contain all of the chords from a particular key (in the case of the free sheet the key is D)

 Stdents are invited to firstly identify the chords on the worksheet and then to name the key that all of the triads belong to.

 It is likely (and desirable) that as they progress through the sheets they will begin to develop an ability to identify the key before they have named all of the chords on the sheet by using an increasing understanding of the system and the chords within it.